Murder of the Stay family: Legal proceedings

 On the morning of July 10, 2014, Haskell was charged with six counts of capital murder, according to the Harris County Sheriff's Office.
 He was held without bond, and made his first court appearance on July 11.
 In court, as the charges against him were read, he began shaking and later collapsed for reasons that are still unclear.
 When deputies lifted him to his feet, Haskell stood for a minute, then collapsed again.
 As a result, he had to be removed from the courtroom in a wheelchair.
 He made reappearances in court on September 30 and December 2, 2014 and January 21, 2015.

 On August 26, 2016, Haskell was expected back in court and was then expected to stand trial in the fall of 2017, and face the death penalty.
 Haskell's trial commenced in August 2019.

 On September 26 of that year, Haskell was found guilty of capital murder and was sentenced to death by lethal injection on October 11.
 He is currently on death row at the Allan B. Polunsky Unit near Livingston, awaiting execution.

 Aftermath

-The funeral for the deceased was held at the Hafer Road chapel of the Church of Jesus Christ of Latter-day Saints, and a memorial service was held at Lemm Elementary, both in July 2014.
+The funeral for the deceased was held at the Hafer Road chapel of the Church of Jesus Christ of Latter-day Saints, and a memorial service was held at Lemm Elementary, both in July of 2014.